 "Withdrawal from any and all courses shall not be permitted after the last day of regularly scheduled classes except when the student experiences a genuine emergency after the regularly scheduled end and prior to sitting for the final examination in a given course or courses."
 (See University Faculty Rules 3335-8-32 E).
 Occasionally, extenuating circumstances, an unforeseen situation that prevented action to drop coursework may occur.
-Examples include unplanned military deployment or training, unforeseen hardship, such as death, illness/accident requiring hospitalizations/treatment where a student is unable to self-drop or communicate with an instructor, their advisor, or the appropriate person at Ohio State.
+Examples includeunplanned military deployment or training, unforeseen hardship, such as death, illness/accident requiring hospitalizations/treatment where a student is unable to self-drop or communicate with an instructor, their advisor, or the appropriate person at Ohio State.
 In this case, the student must meet with their academic advisor for further direction.
 After that meeting, they obtain, complete, and submit a registration petition form to their academic advisor.
 Petitions that are incomplete or late will not be reviewed.

-The Director of Academic Affairs will review such petitions and will inform students in writing of the outcome within five to seven business days.
+The Assistant Dean for Academic Affairs will review such petitions and will inform students in writing of the outcome within five to seven business days.
 Petitions will not be approved for academic reasons such as inferior performance.
-Per University policy, no petition will be reviewed and/or approved after a final grade has been posted.
+Per University policy, no petition will be reviewed and/orapproved after a final grade has been posted.
 When a petition is denied, HRS students can appeal the decision to the Director of the School.
-See HRS Policy#20 Academic Standards: Student Complaint/Student Appeal.
+See <a href="https://example.com/hrs-policy/hrs-p